pylhc/tfs/doc/tfsformat.rst

 After header lines follows the `table` section.
 A first line, starting with the `*` character, contains the names of the columns.
-Just below, a line starting with the `$` character contains the type identifier of the columns.
+Just below, a line starting with the `$` character contains the type identifiers of the columns' data (see `Type Identifiers`_ below).
 These two lines look like:

 .. code-block::